MAEF740 ISLAMIC BANKING & INSURANCE

 Course Outline:

-The course will follow the outline of the book’s five parts, each containing four to six articles, address the following topics: (1) foundations of Islamic finance, (2) operations of Islamic banks, (3) markets and instruments, (4) Islamic banks and development, and (5) globalization of Islamic finance.
+The course will follow the outline of the book’s six parts, each containing four to six articles, address the following topics: (1) foundations of Islamic finance, (2) operations of Islamic banks, (3) markets and instruments, (4) Islamic banks and development, and (5) globalization of Islamic finance, (6) Islamic Insurance (Takaful).